rjgalela/100-days-of-code/log.md

 **Thoughts**: Need to work more on algorithms.
 Seems to be my weak point so far.
 Might be able to finish the Front End section by Day 25 if I keep pushing myself to do more than an hour a day.

+### Day 6: January 11, Wednesday

+**Today's Progress**: Birthday today but almost finished the Basic Algorithms, just a couple left to go.
+Reviewed APIs and Ajax.

+**Thoughts**: Able to start Intermediate Projects on Free Code Camp tomorrow.